Dobby233Liu/holidaygirl1225/README.md

 ## License

-Styles and slight bits of page code taken from DELTARUNE.com.
+A HUGE part of this was taken from DELTARUNE.com on September 17, 2022.
 (C) 2022 Toby Fox, Fangamer;

 Other parts of this theme is covered under the terms of the [MIT License](https://opensource.org/licenses/MIT).